nullservices/DonniesHotKeys/README.md

 # Donnies HotKeys

 Donnies HotKeys is a Python-based tool that allows you to send key presses from a main PC to multiple remote PCs.
-It supports setting up custom hotkeys that can be directed to specific PCs, making it ideal for managing multiple game clients or applications simultaneously.
+It supports setting up custom hotkeys that can be directed to specific PCs.

 ## Features